LagoVista/docs/PipelineModules/Listeners/AzureEventHubs.md

 You can provide a link to your Azure Event Hub to consume messages.
 This will allow you to use your own front end to capture the events and use NuvIoT to process messages and perform workflows.

-You must have an [Azure Account](https://portal.azure.com) and have a configured [Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/).
+You must have an [Azure Account](https://portal.azure.com) and a configured [Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/).

 If you need help getting started, [Contact Us](http://support.nuviot.com) and we will put you in touch with one of our implementation partners to help you get going.